ACEmulator/ACE/docs/SINGLE_PLAYER_FIRST_RUN.md

 8. Choose **Vanilla** for the dependable direct-launch path.
 Choose **Decal** only when Decal and its `Inject.dll` are detected.
 Chorizite is displayed as future work and cannot be selected yet.
 9. Save setup.

-The private database lives at `Runtime\Database`.
+The private database lives at `%LOCALAPPDATA%\ACESinglePlayer\Database`.
 The launcher uses the `mariadb-install-db.exe` shipped beside the detected MariaDB program, initializes into a staging directory, and moves it into place only after initialization succeeds.
 It creates a dedicated `ace_singleplayer` database user; generated administrator and application passwords are protected with Windows DPAPI and are not displayed or logged.
 The existing MariaDB service and its `root` account are not changed.

 To use a separately administered server instead, choose **Existing MariaDB/MySQL (advanced)** and enter its host, port, username, password, and database names.
 Use **Test Connection** and **Initialize Missing Databases** as needed.